tl;dr

 Motivation

 I similarly did a Nix + secrets management deep dive when I started using Nix 3 years ago and found every solution difficult to use.
+In particular, I really liked Secrix because it has a cool-sounding name and because it lets me embed in-memory secrets into systemd services for exactly the lifetime of the service.
+But man is it difficult to set up.
 If only Vimjoyer’s NixOS Secrets Management | SOPS-NIX video had been out then.

-But I don’t want to publish my encrypted secrets!
+I don’t want to publish my encrypted secrets!

 But I’ve worked with post-quantum cryptography, and I just don’t think writing your secrets in code on your outer wall is the same as not telling people your secrets.
 Call me paranoid.
 But a secret not shared is ultimately safer than one that is encrypted and shared.
+Philosophically, a secret is something people don’t know how exists.
+Putting it on display feels like an invitation for people to eventually break it.

 So here are my design constraints: